 Click on the "Check Quiz Answers" button to grade your quiz and see your score.
 You will receive a message if you forgot to answer one of the questions.
 After clicking the button, the questions you missed will be listed below.
 You can correct any missed questions and recheck your answers.

 Here's a fun little exercise that may help in gaining some awareness about your approach to safety leadership and management.
 Read each statement below.
-Quickly indicate what you think and how strongly your feeling is about each of the statements below using one of the six responses provided before each statement.
+Quickly indicate whether you agree or disagree with each of the statements below.
 Go with your first response.
 Don't try to "psych" this because no one sees the results except you.

 Add up and enter your score from the exercise above.